Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2018

 “Unless the complexity of mental health issues, including alcohol and drug issues, is well managed and treating clinicians are empowered and supported to manage such complex care, the real risk is that impaired doctors and health professionals may not seek the care they so desperately need.”— 2019-02-26View Hansard

-As a former nurse, supports the bill as it strikes the right balance between protecting patients and protecting clinicians by raising the threshold and putting the treating physician in an important decision-making process.
+“It strikes the right balance between protecting patients and protecting clinicians, it raises the threshold and it puts the treating physician in a very important decision-making process.”— 2019-02-26View Hansard

-As Minister for Health, supports the bill which raises the reporting threshold and gives treating practitioners more discretion while maintaining patient safety.
-Opposes the LNP amendments as they would fail to adequately protect the public.
+As Minister for Health, defended the bill as implementing a carefully considered COAG agreement that raises the reporting threshold while retaining mandatory reporting in limited circumstances to protect patient safety.
+Opposed the LNP amendments as failing to adequately protect the public.

 “We must provide an environment in which health practitioners can confidentially seek proper treatment for their own health conditions—this is not in dispute—but this cannot come at the cost of patient safety.”— 2019-02-26View Hansard